-These days, I put a little more effort into my desserts but these Easy Vanilla Cupcakes and the super simple Strawberry Buttercream recipe can be ready in less than an hour.
+Do you love strawberry desserts as much as I do?
+These easy Vanilla Cupcakes and the super simple Strawberry Buttercream recipe can be ready in less than an hour.

 Let’s start with these super moist and fluffy cupcakes.
 I call them easy vanilla cupcakes and they truly are.
 I’ve used this cupcake recipe a lot (see my Perfect Vanilla Cupcakes and Lamington Cupcakes) and what I really love about it is the fact that there is no creaming of butter and sugar.
 This saves you time both on waiting for butter to soften and on creaming them together.

 Get the latest recipes straight to your inbox!

 Beat together 2 eggs and a little vanilla with a handheld beater until they start to become frothy (only 30-40 seconds) then mix through the buttermilk (photo 1).
 Now add half the flour and mix (photo 2)

 Next, add all the melted butter and mix it through (photo 3) before finishing with the remaining flour mixture (photo 4).